brianberns/Setback/README.md

 ## Usage

 1. Run the `TrainBaseline` project to generate a baseline strategy profile (`Baseline.strategy`) that is optimized to play a hand of Setback without regard to the score of the game. *Warning*: This requires a machine with at least 16GB of RAM, and will take several weeks/months.
-I recommend 10-20 million CFR iterations.
+I recommend at least 10 million CFR iterations.
 2. Copy `Baseline.strategy` into the `TrainBootstrap` project and then run the project to bootstrap a strategy profile (`Bootstrap.strategy`) that is optimized for score-aware bidding (e.g. by bidding more aggressively if the opposing team is close to winning the game).
 This requires less time and RAM.
-I recommend 20-30 million CFR iterations.
+I recommend at least 20 million CFR iterations.
 3. Copy `Baseline.strategy` and `Bootstrap.strategy` into the `LoadDatabase` project, and then run the project to create a SQLite database that can be used to play Setback (via the `DatabasePlayer` module).
+4. As simple Windows GUI (`Setback.Cfrm.PlayGui`) is provided as an example
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTcyMDI1NzIwLDc4OTM5MTMwNSw3MDI1Nz
-E1ODksMTU4NjE1NzUzNCwtNjg2MjQwNDY4LDEzMjE2NTIyMSwy
-MDc1NTg3MDk3LC04MTIwMzkyNDBdfQ==
+eyJoaXN0b3J5IjpbMTg0MTMzNTAxOCw3ODkzOTEzMDUsNzAyNT
+cxNTg5LDE1ODYxNTc1MzQsLTY4NjI0MDQ2OCwxMzIxNjUyMjEs
+MjA3NTU4NzA5NywtODEyMDM5MjQwXX0=
 -->